Percentage Decrease Calculator

 What is a Final Value?

 The final value is the amount after the decrease has occurred.
-It’s used in comparison with the initial value to calculate the percent decrease.
+It’s used in comparison with the initial value to calculate the Percentage decrease.

 Step 2: Subtract the Final Value from the Initial Value